 It is significant that modern military platforms are densely packed with electronic equipment, and unless these platforms are well hardened, an EMP device can substantially reduce their function or render them unusable.

-For a photo of the famous wooden-trestle electromagnetic pulse (EMP) simulator
+For a photo of the famous wooden electromagnetic pulse (EMP) simulator

-at Kirtland Air Force Base, New Mexico (with a B-52 bomber sitting on top of it):
+at Kirtland Air Force Base, New Mexico (known as ATLAS-1 or "Trestle") with a B-52 bomber sitting on top of it:

 Visit the Federation of American Scientists'